denodep/dep/README.md

   -h, --help         display help for command

 Commands:
-  add                Add a package dependency. remove             Remove a package dependency. init               Interactively create a pkg.json file. info               Show information about a package. signup             Sign up for a depjs.com account. login              Log in to depjs.com. logout             Clear login credentials. publish            Publish a package to depjs.com. start              Start a deno program with automatically generated flags. help [command]     display help for command
+  add                Add a dependency. remove             Remove a dependency. init               Interactively create a pkg.json file. info               Show information about a package. signup             Sign up for a dep registry account. login              Log in to dep registry. logout             Clear login credentials. publish            Publish a package to the dep registry. start              Start a deno program with automatically generated flags. help [command]     display help for command
 ```